Intersociety Council for Pathology Information, Inc.

-Specialty certification for the medical practice of pathology in the United States is the responsibility of The American Board of Pathology.
+Specialty certification for the medical practice of pathology in the United States is the responsibility of The American Board of Pathology (ABP).
 For the benefit of physicians planning to specialize in pathology, the ABP provides the following statement of its aims and requirements.
+Complete information regarding ABP certification is available in the Booklet of Information found at the website <www.abpath.org>.

-The fourth and final step is successful completion of the objective written and practical examinations, designed to evaluate the candidate’s factual knowledge of pathology and to assess practical problem solving skills, interpretive skills, and diagnostic abilities.
 The ABP offers three primary certificates: combined anatomic pathology and clinical pathology, anatomic pathology only, and clinical pathology only.
-The examinations for each are to establish general competence in pathology.
+The examinations for each are designed to assess general competence in pathology.
 In addition, the ABP offers a number of examinations to assess expertise in subspecialty areas of anatomic pathology and clinical pathology.

 Pathology Training and Credentialing Requirements for Primary Certification